Yag000/Yag000/README.md

 ## Current Learning Focus

-At the moment, I am working on improving my knowledge of proof assistants such as Coq, writing a lot of functional programming (OCaml...) and spending too much time writing LaTeX notes of my courses.
+At the moment, I am working on improving my knowledge of proof assistants such as Coq, writing a lot of functional programming (OCaml...) and spending too much time writing LaTeX notes for my courses.

 ## Projects